 - Evaluating courses to count for credit at UM

-Please visit the Transfer Credit Office website for any information or questions regarding transfer credit.
+Please visit the Transfer Credit Approval Form website for details regarding information on credit evaluation and you can email the Transfer Credit Office at email@example.com for questions regarding transfer credit.

 Various Tutoring Opportunities are offered on campus, especially for first and second year students.
-The Tutoring Opportunities document lists tutoring that is available for students in areas such as math, physics, chemistry, and first and second year engineering courses.
-If you require tutoring for a course that is not shown in the Tutoring Opportunities document, please contact the ASO and we will do our best to find a tutor for you.
+The ME Student Intranet lists tutoring resources through Pi Tau Sigma, the Engineering Center for Academic Success, and the ME Graduate Student Tutor list, that is available for students in areas such as math, physics, chemistry, and first and second year engineering courses.
+If you are having difficulty finding a tutor for a course, please contact the ASO and we will do our best to find a tutor for you.